cdaller/multi_anonymizer/readme.md

   --input testfiles/addresses.xml_anonymized:./person/address/zip
 ```

-Use selector (filter) for elements, then choose the attribute to be anonymized:
+Use xpath selector (filter) for elements, then choose the attribute to be anonymized:

 ```sh
 # do advanced xpath filtering (need single quotes for braces):